saveriomiroddi/learn_bevy_ecs_by_ripping_off/src/introduction.md

 The starting chapter is 06.01, where an ECS is introduced in the design.

-It's technically possible to read this book standalone, without the source one, but for newcomers to ECS, it's not advised, as this book won't explain the ECS concepts (only their Bevy API implementation).
+It's technically possible to read this book standalone, without the source one, but for newcomers to ECS, it's not advised, as in this context I'm not explaining the ECS concepts (only their Bevy API implementation).

 ## References